 Pupil Premium Grant (PPG)

 The Pupil Premium Grant (PPG) is funding provided to schools which is additional to main school funding.
 It is allocated according to the number of learners on roll who are eligible for free school meals (FSM), a smaller amount allocated according to the number of children of service families, and an allocation for each learner who has been ‘Looked After’ (in care) for 6 months or more.
 In 2012, funding was extended to include learners who have been eligible for free school meals within the past 6 years.
-The proportion of children at Strathmore eligible is currently over 20%.
+The proportion of children at Strathmore eligible is currently 23%.
+We have one learner who is a Looked After Child who receives Pupil Premium Plus.

 The Government states that it is for schools to decide how the Pupil Premium Grant is spent, since they are best placed to assess what additional provision should be made for the individual learners within their responsibility.
 However, schools are held accountable for how they have used the additional funding to support learners from low-income families.